openresty/lua-nginx-module/README.markdown

 * `backlog`
 	if specified, this module will limit the total number of opened connections for this pool.
 No more connections than `pool_size` can be opened for this pool at any time.
-If the connection pool is full, subsequent connect operations will be queued into a queue equal to this option's value (the "backlog" queue).
+If `pool_size` number of connections are in use, subsequent connect operations will be queued into a queue equal to this option's value (the "backlog" queue).
 	If the number of queued connect operations is equal to `backlog`, subsequent connect operations will fail and return `nil` plus the error string `"too many waiting connect operations"`.
-	The queued connect operations will be resumed once the number of connections in the pool is less than `pool_size`.
+	The queued connect operations will be resumed once the number of active connections becomes less than `pool_size`.
 	The queued connect operation will abort once they have been queued for more than `connect_timeout`, controlled by
 	[settimeouts](#tcpsocksettimeouts), and will return `nil` plus